SOME PEOPLE CHANGE YOUR LIFE FOREVER.

 The problem with Carol’s affairs with women is that she might lose custody of her daughter…

 The right people have been chosen

 Highsmith revealed much of herself in the novel.
 Sensationally marketed in 1953 as “The novel of a love society forbids”, there was a lot of earnestness to the story – this is what the judicial system did to homosexuals and it shouldn’t be accepted.
-The right people have been chosen to transfer the novel to the silver screen.
+The right people were chosen to transfer the novel to the silver screen.
 After films and television projects like Far from Heaven (2002) and Mildred Pierce (2011), Todd Haynes seemed like the obvious choice to direct, a man with an eye for old-fashioned Hollywood melodrama without turning it into mere kitsch; Phyllis Nagy, a British writer and theater director who was friends with Highsmith, had worked on a script since the 1990s.